When is Offline Policy Selection Sample Efficient for Reinforcement Learning?: Technical Details

 Finally, since any $(\varepsilon,\delta)$-sound OPE algorithm on the instance $(M,d_b,\pi)$ needs at least $\Omega(\mathrm{N}_{OPE}(S,A,H,\varepsilon,1/\delta))$ samples, the $(\varepsilon',\delta')$-sound OPS algorithm also needs at least $\Omega(N_{OPE}(S,A,H,\varepsilon,1/\delta))$, or equivalently $\Omega(\mathrm{N}_{OPE}(S,A,H,3/(2\varepsilon'),1/(m\delta')))$ samples for at least one of the instances $(M_r,d_{b,r},\Pi)$. \end{proof}

-\subsection{Proof of Corollary \ref{thm:IS}}
+\subsection{Proof of Corollary \ref{corollary:ope_lower_bound}}

-\begin{mythm}{A.1}[Exponential lower bound on the sample complexity of OPE] For any positive integers $S,A,H$ with $S>2H$ and a pair $(\varepsilon,\delta)$ with $0<\varepsilon\leq \sqrt{1/8}$, $\delta\in(0,1)$, any $(\varepsilon,\delta)$-sound OPE algorithm needs at least $\Omega(A^H\ln{(1/\delta)}/\varepsilon^2)$ episodes. \end{mythm} \begin{proof} We provide a proof which uses the construction from \citet{xiao2022curse}.
+\explowerbound* \begin{proof} We provide a proof which uses the construction from \citet{xiao2022curse}.
 They provide the result for the offline RL problem with Gaussian rewards.
-Here we provide the result for OPE problem with Bernoulli rewards since we assume rewards are bounded to match Theorem \ref{thm:IS}.
+Here we provide the result for the OPE problem with Bernoulli rewards since we assume rewards are bounded.

 We can construct an MDP with $S$ states, $A$ actions and $2H$ states.
 See Figure \ref{fig:proof5} for the construction.
 Given any behavior policy $\pi_b$, let $a_h=\argmin_a \pi_b(a|s_h)$ be the action that leads to the next state $s_{h+1}$ from state $s_h$, and all other actions lead to an absorbing state $s_h^o$.
 Once we reach an absorbing state, the agent gets zero reward for all actions for the remainder of the episode.
 The only nonzero reward is in the last state $s_{H-1}$.
 Consider a target policy that chooses $a_h$ for state $s_h$ for all $h=0,\dots,H-1$, and two MDPs where the only difference between them is the reward distribution in $s_{H-1}$.
 MDP 1 has Bernoulli distribution with mean $1/2$ and MDP 2 has Bernoulli distribution with mean $1/2-2\varepsilon$.
 Let $\bbP_1$ denote the probability measure with respect to MDP 1 and $\bbP_2$ denote the probability measure with respect to MDP 2.